klmo8/podcast-project/README.md

 ## Description

 This project was used as a means to familiarize myself with the Django framework.
 This project builds on my previous Django project by utilizing Class-Based Views rather than Function-Based Views.
 It also includes user registration/authorization, login/logout functionality, permissions, more advanced querying, and a richer set of features available to the user.
 Please note this is a work in progress: more advanced features will be added with time.
 In particular, I'd like to pull podcast data (coverart images, in particular) directly from iTunes.
+I also plan to implement a "friending" feature in the very near future, so that users can follow specified users.

 ### Prerequisites